 4) Take the Driver License TestOnce you are 16 years old, have had your permit at least 6 months, and completed the requirements above, you can take the drive test at the DMV to get your license.
 You have three chances to pass the drive test.
 If you don't pass, you must wait two weeks to take it again and pay an additional fee.

-Bay Cities also offers a DMV Test Lesson Package which includes scheduling your DMV appointment, a mini-lesson before your test and taking the test in our instructional car.
+Bay Cities also offers a DMV Test Lesson Package which includes a short review lesson before your test and taking the test in our instructional car.

 After you pass the drive test, you'll be issued a provisional license (first an interim one on paper on the spot, then the official provisional one later in the mail).
 For the first year, or until you turn 18 within that year, you will not be able to: